The 20 greatest matches in the FIFA World Cup history - part III (1978-1986)

 With just eight minutes played in the extra time, France scored twice and seemed to have victory at hand.
 In the 92nd minute, the experienced defender Marius Trésor hit the German net after a beautiful volley and six minutes later Alain Giresse made it 3-1 with a shot from outside the box.
 In the 102nd minute, the injured Karl-Heinz Rummenigge, who had come off the bench in the 97th minute, deflected a cross from Littbarski and made it 3-2, giving new hope to the Germans.

 Just three minutes after the break, after another cross from Littbarski, HSV striker Horst Hrubesch headed the ball to the middle of the box and Klaus Fischer scored with a bicycle kick, his trademark.
 Both teams couldn’t find the winner and for the first time in the World Cup history a penalty shootout was carried out.

-After six penalties for each team, Real Madrid defender Uli Stielike was denied by Ettori but Didier Six and Maxime Bossis were stopped by Harald Schumacher, who put the Germans in the final against Italy.
+After six penalties for each team, Real Madrid defender Uli Stielike was denied by the French goalie Ettori, but Didier Six and Maxime Bossis were stopped by Harald Schumacher, who put the Germans in the final against Italy.

 Very disappointed after losing that epic battle, the Frech used a reserve team in the third place match against Poland.
 More motivated, the Polish won 3-2 and finished with the bronze medal.
-The exhausted Germany faced Italy in the final and couldn’t put up a good fight, losing 3-1.
+The exhausted Germans faced Italy in the final and couldn’t put up a good fight, losing by 3-1.